 Hold on!
 I’ve followed all these steps but when I view a teacher’s timetable tab, it’s blank.

 Once you have completed and published your timetable, the day types must be applied to the calendar in order for the timetable to be visible.
-Read the guide here.
 It is only possible for support to create day types and you must then apply them to the calendar.
 Contact support on 01-5549628 and they will be able to create day types for you in a couple of minutes.
-Read the guide on applying these day types here.

-If you’re unsure whether you’ve done this, you can easily check by going to settings > system settings > scroll to the very bottom of the page.
+If you’re unsure whether you’ve published into the same year, you can easily check by going to settings > system settings > scroll to the very bottom of the page.
 Here you will see the year the timetable was published from and which year it was published into.
-If you’re not ready for all users to see the timetable, move all users back into to 2017/18 (the current year), then republish the same file into 2018/19 (the next year).
+If you’re not ready for all users to see the timetable, move all users back into to 2019/20 (the current year), then republish the same file into 2020/21 (the next year).

 The next academic year is automatically created when you do your PPOD roll over, so it should be there for you already.
 You should not create your own academic year manually for the purposes of checking your timetable as this might cause issues further down the line.